wandpsilva/manualaz/README.md

-# MANUALAZ
+## MANUALAZ
-A static website wich provides informations about alzheimer disease
+A static website which provides informations about alzheimer disease
----